-The vocabularies, theories and structures defined in other blocks of the IDP source file are available through variables of the same name.
+Within that block, the vocabularies, theories and structures defined in other blocks of the IDP-Z3 program are available through variables of the same name.

-The following functions are available:
+The following functions are also available:

 model_check(theory, structure=None) Returns string sat, unsat or unknown, depending on whether the theory has a model expanding the structure. theory and structure can be lists, in which case their elements are merged.
 The structure is optional.